 Drug testing for marijuana

-Marijuana is typically ingested by smoking but can also be mixed into edibles.
-Effects can include altered mood, impaired judgment, lack of balance and coordination, increased appetite, elevated heart rate and sometimes anxiety and panic.
+Marijuana is typically smoked using cigarettes or pipes but can also be mixed into edibles and drinks or extracted for potent oils and waxes.
+Effects can include distorted senses, impaired judgment, lack of balance and coordination, increased appetite, elevated heart rate and sometimes anxiety and panic.
 Today’s THC concentrations average close to 15 percent compared to approximately 4 percent in the 1980s.1

 Drug use costs the U.S. economy billions of dollars annually.
 According to the 1997 report by the Department of Labor, 73 percent of all current drug users aged 18 and older were employed.
 This calculates to 6.7 million full-time workers and 1.6 million part-time workers.2 Drug use among employees can lead to lower productivity, increased workplace accidents and injuries, increased absenteeism and lower morale.